10 Tips for Enjoying Your Whale Watch

 2. Stay Hydrated Drink plenty of water.
 This is especially important on hot summer days offshore.
 Being hydrated minimizes headaches, nausea, and can help prevent motion discomfort.
 Remember: sodas, juices and beer are not water.
 Drink water to stay hydrated.

 3. Dress Warmly It will always be a minimum of 10 degrees cooler on the ocean.
-Choose warm and windproof layers that you can change as needed.

 4. Wear Appropriate Shoes Comfortable sneakers or walkers are best.
 High heels compromise balance on a boat; resist the urge.
 Flip-flops and sandals make your feet susceptible to stubbed toes.